Doubly Robust Identification for Causal Panel Data Models: Two Paths to Identification: An Example

-At this point, it is natural to ask whether we can achieve both goals simultaneously, i.e., can we find the weights that ``work'' if either the fixed effect model (\ref{eq:basic_fe_model}) or the design process (\ref{eq:basic_design}) is correctly specified?
-The answer is positive and the weights that satisfy this restriction are given in Table \ref{table:dr_weights}.
+The question now arises whether we can find the weights that deliver $\tau$ under weaker conditions.
+In particular, we want the weights to deliver $\tau$ if either the fixed effect model (\ref{eq:basic_fe_model}) or the design process (\ref{eq:basic_design}) is correctly specified, but not necessarily both.
+The answer is positive and is given in Table \ref{table:dr_weights}.

-It is evident that the weights some up to zero for each row and simple calculation shows that $\mathbb{E}[\omega^{(dr)}_t(\uww_i)|\overline W_{i}] = 0$ for every $t$ and $\overline W_i$.
-As a result, there is no trade-off in terms of identification and we can construct the estimator that works for both models.
+It is evident that the weights some up to zero for each row and a simple calculation shows that $\mathbb{E}[\weight^{(dr)}_t(\uww_i)|\overline W_{i}] = 0$ for every $t$ and $\overline W_i$.
+As a result, there is no trade-off in terms of identification and we can construct the estimator that works under both models.
+There is some cost in terms of precision.
+If the fixed effect model is correct, the fixed effect estimator is more efficient in general.

 So far we have assumed that the treatment effects are constant.
-This assumption is very strong and it is well documented that two-way estimators have problems in case with heterogenous treatment effects (e.g., see \cite{de2018two}).
-This is evident after looking at Table \ref{table:dist}: in the last row we assign negative weight to treated units in the second period.
-In contrast to this, all treated units receive non-negative weight when we use doubly robust weights from Table \ref{table:dr_weights}.
-This is not a coincidence and below we discuss a procedure that guarantees that this property is satisfied.
+It is well-documented that the two-way estimators have problems in cases with heterogenous treatment effects (e.g., see \cite{de2018two}).
+This is evident from looking at Table \ref{table:exmp_1}: in the last row we assign a negative weight to all treated units in the second period.
+To guarantee that this does not happen the following restriction can be enforced when the weights are constructed:

+As we show in the next sections, this does not make the problem much harder computationally and the robust weights from Table \ref{table:dr_weights} are constructed with this restriction in mind.